 The feeling of independence and joy as the wind blows against your face.
 For many kids living with a disability, cycling is a dream which sometimes seems impossible, but you can change this!

-Freedom Wheels are custom bikes for kids and adults living with a disability who cannot ride a standard bike.
-The team of skilled staff and volunteers design, build and deliver the bikes to suit the physical and cognitive needs of the individual so they too can enjoy what cycling has to offer.
+TAD’s Freedom Wheels bikes enable kids and adults living with a disability to ride a bike for the first time.
+The team of skilled engineers and local volunteers design, build and deliver the bikes to ensure that they are tailor made to suit the physical and cognitive needs of the individual so they too can enjoy what cycling has to offer.